chochain/weForth/README.md

 > <img src="https://chochain.github.io/weForth/img/weforth_logo_snip2.png" style="width:800px">sample</img>

 ### Build - (make sure python3 and Emscripten are installed)
+#### Templates
+Serving as the core of demos, the templates under ~/template directory are used in different built shown below which are organized by the Makefile
+    * eforth.html  - weForth, vanilla, single-threaded HTML
+    * ceforth.html - weForth, with an integrated editor, single-threaded HTML
+    * weforth.html - weForth runs in a worker thread
+        The following Forth scripts under ~/tests/forth can be included for GUI integration demo
+        > forth/logo.fs - Turtle Graphics
+        > forth/jolt.fs - Jolt Physics Engine

 #### Bare-bone eForth on Web

     make zero